Lucira Health (NASDAQ:LHDX) Earns Neutral Rating from Analysts at Bank of America

-Bank of America started coverage on shares of Lucira Health (NASDAQ:LHDX) in a report issued on Tuesday morning, Analyst Price Targets reports.
+Bank of America initiated coverage on shares of Lucira Health (NASDAQ:LHDX) in a report published on Monday morning, Benzinga reports.
 The firm issued a neutral rating and a $22.00 price objective on the stock.

+Several other research analysts have also commented on LHDX.
+Lifesci Capital reiterated an outperform rating on shares of Lucira Health in a research note on Tuesday, March 2nd.
+William Blair assumed coverage on shares of Lucira Health in a research note on Tuesday, March 2nd.
+They set an outperform rating on the stock.

-In other Lucira Health news, major shareholder Epiq Capital Group, Llc bought 3,461,764 shares of Lucira Health stock in a transaction dated Friday, February 5th.
-The shares were purchased at an average cost of $17.00 per share, for a total transaction of $58,849,988.00.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+In related news, major shareholder Epiq Capital Group, Llc acquired 3,461,764 shares of the firm’s stock in a transaction on Friday, February 5th.
+The shares were acquired at an average cost of $17.00 per share, with a total value of $58,849,988.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Lucira Health Company Profile